dratasich/git-templates/README.md

 - [x] Send events to bucket `aw-git-hooks_$HOSTNAME` on post-commit or post-checkout
 - [x] Support Jira issues, e.g., `MYPROJECT-123`
 - [x] Support GitHub/GitLab issues, e.g., `#123`
-- [ ] Use commit timestamp for event
+- [x] Use commit timestamp for post-commit event
 - [x] Check effect wenn using duration (e.g., 6h) in event, needs duration > 0
       to be visible in timeline -> 1s.
 If set to 1h and another event is sent to the bucket within the same hour, the events are overlapping, i.e., a new